unrealwork/axibase-collector/jobs/examples/scom/scom.md

 ![](images/test_run.png)

-* If there are no errors, set job status to Enabled and save the job
+* If there are no errors, set job status to Enabled and save the job.

 ### Verify Metrics in ATSD